Otome game: Style

 Otome games that are released on console and handheld platforms contain no pornographic content, as companies such as Sony and Nintendo do not allow it.
 There are games released on a PC platform which are rated 18+ for their sexual content.
-Some games were originally released for the PC with pornographic content, and were later toned down and re-released for the PS2.
+Some games were originally released for the PC with pornographic content, and were later toned down and re-released for game consoles.

 Other common elements in otome games are the importance of voice acting, CG stills, and a small epilogue or set scene at the end of the game when a character is successfully finished.

+Characteristics

 Gameplay

 Traditionally, the goal of these games is to have the desired partner fall in love and have a relationship with the player character, but the requirements for gaining a "good end" differ from game to game.
 While the plots of otome games differ greatly, there is usually a single female main character, and several good-looking males of varying "types".

 Gameplay occasionally does not particularly focus on romance, even if there are several characters whose "routes" can be followed.

 In the visual novel examples of the genre, the player proceeds in the story by selecting dialogue or action choices which affect their relationships in a decision tree format.
 In simulation otome games, there is also other gameplay which affects the plot, either by playing minigames or by raising stats.
 The main character often has several parameters, such as looks, style, intelligence, talent, etc., that can be raised through various activities in normal gameplay.
 The potential partners usually require a certain parameter or parameters to be at a certain level for them to fall in love with the main character.
 There is also often a pure dating aspect of gameplay in simulations.
 This involves asking or being asked on dates by the love interest, doing an activity with them, and responding to their questions or comments.
 The player has a choice of responses, and a correct answer will raise your standing with that character.

 One feature that has become common in otome games is "full voice" (フルボイス, furu boisu), which is to have voice acting throughout the entire game.
 The love interests are often voiced by well-known voice actors.
 At certain points, or when the player passes certain requirements, special events can occur, often with a "CG" (computer graphic) as a reward.
 This CG is a set picture featuring the love interest and sometimes the main character in a pose, and some dialogue.

 Most otome games' heroines are not voiced, due to the budget concerns of voicing all their dialogue.
 However, there are some games featuring fully voiced heroines, such as Norn9 or Haruka: Beyond the Stream of Time.